Castlevania: Circle of the Moon

-Set in a Carmilla's castle (not Dracula's, it should be noted), Circle of the Moon follows the story of the evil vampire sorceress and her plan to bring Dracula back.
-To combat the forces of evil, we are introduced to new heroes in the series, the Baldwin and Graves clans.
-Protector's of the sacred whip, the Vampire Killer (although the game calls it the "Hunter's Whip", so maybe it is a different holy relic), these heroes head to the castle to try and defeat Dracula before he's able to full resurrect.
+Set in a Carmilla's castle (not Dracula's, it should be noted), Circle of the Moon follows the story of the evil vampire sorceress, Carmilla (of course), and her plan to resurrect the Dark Lord, Dracula.
+To combat the forces of evil, we are introduced to new heroes in the series: the Baldwin and Graves clans.
+Protectors of the sacred whip, the Vampire Killer (although the game calls it the "Hunter's Whip", so maybe it is a different holy relic), these heroes head to the castle to try and defeat Dracula before he's able to fully come to power.
 Things don't go to plan and it's up to Nathan Graves, current holder of the whip, to explore the vast castle and eventually reach the Dark Prince as the fate of the world hands in the balance.

 Although many (including the editors of this site) praised Circle of the Moon when it came out, the game was not without it's detractors.
-The graphics sometimes appeared a bit muddy in the game, without the smooth, flowing graphics the Playstation was able to create (the Game Boy Advance, while a good handheld, was never as powerful as Sony's set-top console, and in the early days of he consoles release, without a back-light, the graphics of a number of games did suffer.
+The graphics sometimes appeared a bit muddy in the game, without the smooth, flowing graphics the PlayStation was able to create; the Game Boy Advance, while a good hand-held, was never as powerful as Sony's set-top console, and in the early days of he consoles release, without a back-light, the graphics of a number of games did suffer.
 This led to the gorgeous graphics of the game appearing very dark and hard to see (a problem that was "fixed", for a certain definition of that term, in the next title, Castlevania: Harmony of Dissonance).
 Early complaints were largely focused on this... and the difficulty.